malteschaefer1/malteschaefer1.github.io/index.md

 ## About Me

-I am a Ph.D. student at TU Braunschweig.
+I am a Ph.D. student at TU Braunschweig, <a href="https://www.tu-braunschweig.de/en/iwf/nplce">Chair of Sustainable Manufacturing and Life Cycle Engineering</a>.
+Sometimes I also work as a <a href="https://www.malteschaefer.com/">coach</a>.

 ## Research Interests